I feel lonely. What can I do?

 Connect with others

-We all need to invest time in maintaining friendships.
 Reach out to your friends by picking up the phone or sending them a message through social media.
-You may feel that your friends are busy and will not have time for you, but you may be surprised when you take the first step to connect
+We can sometimes think our friends will be too busy too chat.
+But you might be surprised when you make the first step to connect.

 Invest time in new connections